Erythrina edulis: Future improvements

-Basul as a food source
+Erythrina edulis is not produced on a large scale yet, but the tree has potential for small-scale farmers because of its different uses.
+In South America, and as well in the rest of the world, few crops are cultivated and used as both food and fodder sources like E. edulis.

+Future research is needed in agroforestry.

+Uses

 Basul can be used as a food source for humans and animals.
 The tree carries pods with grains.
 The length of these pods varies between 15 and 65 cm, with an average around 32 cm.
 The green pods can be eaten, but it is more common to eat the mature grains.
 Every pod contains 6 grains, which are 1.4-6.4 cm long and have a weight between 15-30 g.
 The fresh grains have a high water content, around 80%.
 Due to this water content, the grains cannot be stored very well.
 On dry matter basis, the grains have a protein content between 18 and 23%.
 The protein is composed like protein in most legumes, with a high lysine content and lower concentrations of sulfur-containing amino acids (methionine and cysteine) and tryptophan.
 The grains also contain a high amount of starch (26-40%).
-The amino acid pattern of the seeds of Erythrina edulis forms a good complement to cereals and tubers.
+The amino acid pattern of the seeds of E. edulis forms a good complement to cereals and tubers.

 To use the grains in human food, they need to be boiled or fried for at least 45 minutes.
 If the grains are eaten raw frequently, they can be toxic because they contain some alkaloids.
 All the other Erythrina species contain much more alkaloids and are thus much more toxic.
 Some of these species resemble E. edulis; the difference is clear for a trained eye, but less experienced people should be careful with harvesting and eating the beans.

 The cooked beans can be used in soups, cakes, salads, tortillas etc. They can be dried after the boiling process, ground and used as flour for different purposes.
 The grains are not yet very common.
 Usage is typically limited to periods when other food supplies are scarce, but the South American governments are advertising E. edulis in the Andes.
 For example, they distribute recipes to raise awareness of this possible food source.
-Also the Colombian government is trying to conserve these beans in cans with the aim to provide an opportunity to store them longer and to open the export market.
+Additionally, the Colombian government has tried to conserve these beans in cans with the aim to provide an opportunity to store them longer and to open the export market.

 The leaves, seeds, and pods can all be used as animal fodder.
 The leaves have a high protein content (around 24%), and are rich in potassium and poor in calcium.
 When the pods and grains are used as fodder for chickens, fish, pigs or rabbits, they need to be boiled first, otherwise they can be toxic because of the alkaloids.
 The boiling process is not necessary when the pods and grains are fed to goats and cattle.

+It can also be used as a fence plant.